What is Bare Metal Restore? A Comprehensive Definition and Guide

-Bare Metal Restore (BMR), or bare metal recovery, is a data recovery process that involves restoring a complete system (operating system, applications, and data) to a new or empty hard drive from a backup.
+Bare Metal Restore (BMR), also known as bare metal recovery, is a data recovery process that involves restoring a complete system—operating system, applications, and data—to a new or empty hard drive from a backup.
 It can be used to completely restore an entire virtual server, physical servers, and cloud servers.

 This is typically done when a system has failed and cannot be booted up or when migrating to new hardware.